Categories

 “On this day in sports” – the Facebook post by Bob Sims that inspired my story.

 Marichal pitched 16 scoreless innings.
 Earlier that evening, Marichal was scheduled to bat in the 13th inning when Manager Alvin Dark asked if he still had enough gas.
 The fiery right-hander shot back at his manager, “A 42-year-old man is still pitching.
 I can’t come out!”
-Spahn managed only 15-1/3, until a still hitless Willie Mays blasted the first pitch to left field ending the duel.
-By the game’s end, the 25-year-old Marichal threw 227 pitches, while the 42-year-old Spahn tossed 201.
+Spahn managed only 15-1/3, until a still hitless Willie Mays blasted the first pitch to left field, ending the duel.
+By game’s end, the 25-year-old Marichal threw 227 pitches, while the 42-year-old Spahn tossed 201.
 Today, pitchers are considered exceptional if they even make it to 100.

 Until several years ago, I’d never heard of the greatest game ever played.
 A Facebook friend* I’d never met posted a vintage baseball article highlighting this 1963 showdown.
 Reading the story got me thinking.
 So I drifted downstairs to the keepsake chest Dad built for me as a boy and retrieved the San Francisco Giants official program I’d kept for 59 years.
 The scorecard inside was for the Milwaukee Braves series.
 Might that have been the game we attended?

 Each trek was much like the others.
-We always flew Western Airlines where well-coiffed stewardesses pinned Jr. Wings to our sports jackets.
+We always flew Western Airlines, where well-coiffed stewardesses pinned Jr. Wings to our sports jackets.
 When traveling back then, you dressed in a suit and tie – even kids like us from Enumclaw.

 The Western Airlines wings the stewardess pinned on my sports jacket.